prehnRA/semantic-release-docker/README.md

 Your credentials have to be configured with the environment variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
 If you are using a private docker registry, set its URL in the environment variable `DOCKER_REGISTRY`.

 In addition, you need to specify the name of the image as the `name` setting.
+If you need to specify a custom docker registry URL, add it as the `registryURL` setting.

 ## Plugins